 Want to move fast?
 Jump to the right section below.

-Importance of Rest
+The Importance of Rest

-Christmas is Stressful!
+Christmas is Inherently Stressful

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.